nebuchadneZZar01/PokeMMon/README.md

 ```
 pip install pygame
 ```
-Then, make a `git clone` of this repository.
+Then, make a `git clone` of this repository or simply download it.

 ### Execution
 Run the `main.py` script in the root of the cloned folder to play the game.